 Release of Valuation Allowance.
 Since inception, the Company has maintained a full valuation allowance against its net deferred tax assets.
 The net deferred tax liability resulting from the Mobcrush Acquisition created a source of income to utilize against the Company's existing net deferred tax assets.
 Under the acquisition method of accounting, the impact on the acquiring company's deferred tax assets is recorded outside of acquisition accounting.
-Accordingly, the valuation allowance on a portion of the Company's net deferred tax assets was released, resulting in an income tax benefit of approximately \$3,073,000, recorded as a credit to income tax expense for fiscal year ended December 31, 2021.
+Accordingly, the valuation allowance on a portion of the Company's net deferred tax assets was released, resulting in an income tax benefit of approximately \$3,073,000, recorded as a credit to income tax expense for the three and six months ended June 30, 2021.
 The offsetting amounts reduced net deferred tax liabilities, \$3,073,000, of which reduced the net deferred tax liability established in connection with the application of the acquisition method of accounting for the Mobcrush Acquisition.